RAF Northolt

-RAF Northolt (IATA: NHT, ICAO: EGWU) is a Royal Air Force station in South Ruislip, 2 NM from Uxbridge in the London Borough of Hillingdon, western Greater London, England, approximately 6 mi north of Heathrow Airport.
-The station handles many private civil flights in addition to Air Force flights.
+Royal Air Force Northolt or more simply RAF Northolt (IATA: NHT, ICAO: EGWU) is a Royal Air Force station in South Ruislip, 2 NM from Uxbridge in the London Borough of Hillingdon, western Greater London, England, approximately 6 mi north of Heathrow Airport.
+As London VIP Airport, the station handles many private civil flights (private planes of up to 29 passengers) in addition to Air Force flights.

 Northolt has one runway in operation, spanning 1687 × 46 m, with a grooved asphalt surface.
-This airport is used for government and VIP transport to and from London.
+This airport is used for government and private VIP transport to and from London.

 Northolt predates the establishment of the Royal Air Force by almost three years, having opened in May 1915, making it the oldest RAF base.
 Originally established for the Royal Flying Corps, it has the longest history of continuous use of any RAF airfield.
 Before the outbreak of the Second World War, the station was the first to take delivery of the Hawker Hurricane.
 The station played a key role during the Battle of Britain, when fighters from several of its units, including No. 303 Polish Fighter Squadron, engaged enemy aircraft as part of the defence of London.
 It became the first base to have squadrons operating Supermarine Spitfire aircraft within German airspace.

 During the construction of Heathrow Airport, Northolt was used for commercial civil flights, becoming the busiest airport in Europe for a time and a major base for British European Airways.
 More recently the station has become the hub of British military flying operations in the London area.
 Northolt has been extensively redeveloped since 2006 to accommodate these changes, becoming home to the British Forces Post Office, which moved to a newly constructed headquarters and sorting office on the site.
-Units currently based at RAF Northolt are No. 32 (The Royal) Squadron, the Queen's Colour Squadron, 600 (City of London) Squadron, No 1 Aeronautical Information Documents Unit, the Air Historical Branch and the Central Band of the RAF.
+Units currently based at RAF Northolt are No. 32 (The Royal) Squadron, the King's Colour Squadron, 600 (City of London) Squadron, No 1 Aeronautical Information Documents Unit, the Air Historical Branch and the Central Band of the RAF.